dahadaller/amsterdam/index.md

-In the lower right hand corner, change the language to English, and then select "Other Products" from the ticket machine's home page.
+In the lower left hand corner, change the language to English, and then select "Other Products" from the ticket machine's home page.

 ![](images/Screen Shot 2022-07-22 at 5.28.11 PM.png)